 They can be tuned out.
 The mind drifts and the body works on automatic.
 Tuned-out workers are accidents waiting to happen.

 They can be focused and fully aware.
 The worker may have an inordinate fear of heights or of enclosed spaces.
-The focused state is fine for self-preservation, but can be exhausting and lead to the fatigue that results in accidents.
+The focused state is fine for self-preservation but can be exhausting and lead to fatigue that results in accidents.

 They can be in the "senseless" mode.
 The worker is unconscious or falls asleep on the job.
 In either case, the brain has stopped doing what it needs to do to react to the danger or hazard.

-Employers should keep the foregoing in mind in their employee training.
-At worksites where simultaneous operations are under way, the best safety training concentrates on numbers 2 and 3.
+Employers should keep foregoing in mind in their employee training.
+At worksites where simultaneous operations are underway, the best safety training concentrates on numbers 2 and 3.
 Number 4 is all about emergency response to prevent number 5.
 Number 1 can never be tolerated.

 Hearing Protection Complicates Matters

 So in the psychology of natural adaptability of workers to their surroundings, Situational Awareness is another tool in keeping them safe.
 Sometimes, however, the need for hearing protection equipment can be a challenge.
-Traditional noise-cancelling headsets and ear plugs tend to further isolate workers from their environment.
+Traditional noise-canceling headsets and earplugs tend to further isolate workers from their environment.
 There is a balance between situational awareness and hearing protection that is difficult to maintain especially in extreme environments with very high noise levels where dual protection may be required.

 Where Dual Hearing Protection is Warranted

 Often, however, hearing protection equipment--and in extremely high noise environments--dual protection will be the only means to achieve the optimum hearing conservation.
-OSHA regulations for general industry do not mandate dual protection.
-However, in mining operations governed by MSHA, noise exposures over 105 dBA require dual protection and NIOSH has weighed in by recommending dual protection for any noise exposure over 100 dBA.
+OSHA regulations for the general industry do not mandate dual protection.
+However, in mining operations governed by MSHA, noise exposures over 105dB require dual protection and NIOSH has weighed in by recommending dual protection for any noise exposure over 100dB.

 Disadvantages of Conventional Dual Protection